 Place into a heavy bottomed saucepan.
-Season with 1 tsp of salt and 1 tsp of sugar per 4 cups of raw, chopped tomatoes.
+Season with 1 teaspoon of salt and 1 teaspoon of sugar per 4 cups of raw, chopped tomatoes.
 Bring to a boil, then lower the temperature and simmer covered for 15 minutes.

 Uncover and continue to simmer for another 15-20 minutes, allowing the sauce to reduce and intensify in flavor.

-Remove from the heat and thicken with 1 Tbsp of tomato paste per 4 cups of raw, chopped tomatoes cooked
+Remove from the heat and thicken with 1 tablespoon of tomato paste per 4 cups of raw, chopped tomatoes cooked

 To puree: [3 ways - depending on the equipment you have handy]1.
 Push through a sieve removing seeds and skins but, keeping the tomato pulp.2.
 Use an immersion blender and process to your desired texture. [ie chunky smooth or silky smooth]3.
 Ladle into a stand blender and puree in batches until the texture is to your liking.
 [Tip: Leave ample space at the top of the blender to allow for expansion]